cypherpunk-academy/2064/en/040_2064_Fortunato.md

 We want to make public what they do."

 Fortunato slowed down the car abruptly, drove to the right and stopped, slightly excited: "Guys!
-That's not a good idea."
+That's not a good idea!"
 He turned to them.
 "I know it's ethically good at first glance:
 Show what kind of assholes they are, how they don't follow any rules, lie, bomb and so on.